John Allen and Elisha Rumsey registered the name of Ann Arbor on May 25 at the Detroit Register of Deeds.

 First African American churches were established.
 First medical school built.

 John Allen (53) died near San Francisco on March 11, 1851.
 Ann Arbor incorporated as a City.
-4 Ward system created by state legislature.
+Four Ward system created by state legislature.
 First Ward School created.

 Henry Tappan becomes the first President of University of Michigan.